-Geocaching is an outdoor treasure hunting game using a GPS application found on cellular phones.
+Geocaching is an outdoor treasure hunting game using a GPS application found on smartphones.
 Participants navigate to a specific set of GPS coordinates and then attempt to find the geocaches (containers) hidden at that location.

 How does it work?

 – Get ready and go to the place indicated on your map to find geocaches.
 Start the quest alone or with your loved ones.
 This activity is available all year long.

 Listing of the geocaches in Maillardville